rohitsinghlab/TADMap/README.md

 ## Resources

-The TAD scaffold and gene groups can be downloaded from our [website](https://singhlab.net/tadmap/).
-Read the [documentation](https://tadmap.readthedocs.io/en/latest/overview.html).
+The TAD scaffold and gene groups are available for download from our [website](https://singhlab.net/tadmap/).
+We provide several useful APIs to:
+- Compute TAD signatures
+- Directly retrieve the TAD Map
+- Parse results from TAD Map files

+For complete documentation, please visit our [documentation page](https://tadmap.readthedocs.io/en/latest/overview.html).

 ## Contribute